- The Role of TMCP

 - Sale Guidance

-Managing Trustees may decide that a property is surplus to requirements or that they want to sell a property for some other reason e.g. to fund a new, more suitable, manse or worship space or is simply surplus to requirements.
+Managing Trustees decide to sell property for different reasons; perhaps a property needs to be sold to fund a new, more suitable, manse or worship space or is simply surplus to requirements.
 Whatever the reasons Managing Trustees as prudent charity trustees need to make the sale as beneficial to the charity as possible; by securing best terms for the charity and maximising the funds raised to further Mission on any part of the property that may have been retained or elsewhere in the Circuit, District or wider Connexion.

 In accordance with the Connexional Property Strategy launched in summer 2019 and later revised in February 2021, before making the difficult decision to sell property or getting into a position where sale is the only option, Managing Trustees will be anxious to explore whether there are any alternatives available.
 Can the property still be used, perhaps in a different way to further Mission?
 Is any additional support or assistance available to the Managing Trustees if they wish to explore alternatives?

 Contact details for the Connexional Team can be found here.